-Wondering how different a twin pregnancy is compared to a regular one?
-Read some of the most surprising differences between singleton and twin pregnancies.
+Wondering how different a twin pregnancy is?
+Check out some of the most surprising differences between singleton and twin pregnancies.

-I thought I had pregnancy down pat after I had my singleton.
-I did the research, went through nine months of pregnancy and finally, delivered my baby in a predictable way.
+I thought I had pregnancy down pat after I had my first baby.
+I did the research, went through nine months of pregnancy, and delivered my baby in a predictable way.
 My second pregnancy will be just as simple, I figured, especially now that I’d already gone through it once.

 Let’s just say I was not prepared for two babies.
-Suddenly I entered a new world with its own lingo and protocols I’d never heard of or didn’t need to know with a singleton.
-I had never even heard the word “singleton” until I became pregnant with twins.
+Suddenly, I entered a new world with its own lingo and protocols I’d never heard of or didn’t need to know with a singleton.
+I never even knew the word “singleton” until I became pregnant with twins.

 Surprising differences between singleton and twin pregnancies

 I felt like a first-time mom all over again, and for good reason.
 From twin pregnancy symptoms to new guidelines, I had no idea how different a twin pregnancy could be compared to a singleton one.

 I knew close to nothing about a twin pregnancy and was scared of having twins.
 Sure, I figured twin bellies were larger than normal, and that the babies were more likely to be born on the smaller side.
 Otherwise, I was clueless.